-The fringes of a rug are another very vulnerable area and one of the most easily damaged place on an oriental or Persian rug.
+The fringes of a rug are very vulnerable and one of the most easily and commonly damaged place on any carpet or area rug.
 The fringes can be quite long and are usually constructed of light coloured cotton or wool , they are easily tangled or soiled and discoloured or broken off.

-We strongly recommend that bleach not be used on a rug fringe.
+We strongly recommend that bleach and any bleach containing cleaning product not be used on a rug fringe.
 Even in solution a bleach can wick from the fringe into the body of the carpet and cause problems.
-Bleach can cause disintegration of old cotton fringe fibres and will discolour wool fibres.
+Bleach can cause disintegration of older cotton fringe fibres and will discolour wool fibres.
 It is very expensive to repair bleach damage to rugs

 Curled edges and corners

 Curling corners and edges in a rug are a very common problem.
 This is not due to wear but to problems in the knotting of the rug during its manufacture.
 It occurs often in those rugs that are tightly knotted and that have a thick pile.
 This happens because the rug is much wider at the surface of the rug than at thebase of knot.
 The fibres spread as they reach the surface of the rug away from the knot.